-How did all this cerebral chaos come to be?
-Does not all this self-seeking, this self-serving thought, become the essence of Evil, all the suffering and pain that’s afflicted Humankind?
+How did this cerebral chaos come to be?
+Does not all this self-seeking, this self-serving thought, become the essence of Evil, all the suffering and pain that’s afflicted humankind?
 Did God/the Universe/Cosmic Consciousness/Intelligent Design make a mistake in allowing this mayhem to infect the world and all of history?

 We certainly might be tempted to judge it this way; many have.
 However, as we evaluate the situation from a wider perspective, another view presents itself.